 Beccy is the company director and established Direct Ecology in 2008.
 Beccy has a degree in Biological Sciences from Oxford University and an MSc in Environmental Management from the University of Stirling, as well as being a full member of CIEEM.
 She has over twenty years’ experience in the ecology sector, during which time she has gained a wealth of experience and expertise working on a wide variety of projects and species.
 Beccy has provided ecological support to major infrastructure projects from the early stages with Preliminary Ecological Appraisals, through Environmental Impact Assessment, to Ecological Clerk of Works and biodiversity audits.
 She has been the lead author on Environmental Assessment chapters for projects impacting European protected areas and species as well as Habitat Regulations Appraisals.
 Beccy has experience of surveying for a range of protected species and holds survey licences for bats, freshwater pearl mussels, great crested newts, otters, red squirrel and badgers.
 She holds a badger development licence and bat low level impact licence.
 She also has a CSCS card and is a fully qualified tree climber.

-Sarah is a Senior Ecologist at Direct Ecology.
+Sarah is a Principal Ecologist at Direct Ecology.
 Sarah joined the company in 2017 and now has twenty years’ experience as an ecologist.
 She has a BSc from Lancaster University, an MSc from Imperial College, London and a PhD in evolutionary ecology from the University of Stirling.
 Sarah is also a full member of CIEEM.